Bundesdruckerei-GmbH/gitlab_migration_helper/README.md

 on the top right of the group's main page.

-`PROTECTED_BRANCHES` or `--pb` also accepts a whitespace separated list of branches, e.g. "production develop integration".
+`PROTECTED_BRANCHES` or `--pb` also accepts a whitespace separated list of branches, e.g. "production main master".
 Mark, that only actually matching names protect the branch, so be sure to have no typos.
 'Main' and 'master' branch are kept regardlessly.